fbpx

 La Villita

-Our final San Antonio Day of the Dead Celebration was spent at La Villita.
+Our final San Antonio Day of the Dead Celebration was spent at La Villita Historic Arts Village.
 There were so many wonderful things going on here.
-Large figurines were all throughout the festival, people came dressed up in their best, and there were all kinds of activities.
+La Villita’s wide array of large figurines were all throughout the festival, people came dressed up in their best, and there were all kinds of activities.
 There were multiple performances and dances, pinatas for the kids, face painting and more.

 San Antonio Day of the Dead Festival